polinamgordienko-glitch/Beyond-Arrow-From-Impossibility-to-Possibilities-in-Multi-Criteria-Benchmarking/README.md

-# Beyond Arrow: From Impossibility to Possibilities in Multi-Criteria Benchmarking
+# Beyond Arrow: From Impossibility to Possibility in Multi-Criteria Benchmarking

 ## Introduction

-This repository contains the code to reproduce all experiments in our paper titled "Beyond Arrow: From Impossibility to Possibilities in Multi-Criteria Benchmarking".
+This repository contains the code to reproduce all experiments in our paper titled "Beyond Arrow: From Impossibility to Possibility in Multi-Criteria Benchmarking".
 The focus is on empirically testing restricted preference domain assumptions in multi-criteria benchmarking settings, using two main data sources:
  - HELM MMLU (rankings constructed from HELM MMLU runs)
  - PMLB & OpenML (final result tables from Jansen et al 2024)